GiPHouse/qbaylogic-clash-based-macipudp-stack-spring24/README.md

 - Etherbone (Wishbone over UDP: subordinate and manager support), UDP Streaming. -->

 # Resource Usage Comparison
-Perhaps a resource usage comparison using a simple MAC stack for each.
-This will also show where we stand in terms of logic usage.

 |     Component   | Clash-ethernet | LiteEth | Verilog |
 |-----------------|:--------------:|:-------:|:--------:|